Statistical properties of speckle patterns for a random number of scatterers and nonuniform phase distributions: Introduction

 \section{Introduction}

 Waves propagating in random media undergo multiple scattering from inhomogeneities \cite{IshimaruBook}.
 The scattered waves interfere with each other and give rise to an irregular intensity pattern that echoes the random structure of the sample.
 In optics, the most straightforward realization of this basic phenomenology occurs when a laser beam is reflected by a rough surface, leading to the formation of a granular intensity pattern known as a speckle pattern \cite{Goodman,GoodmanBook,Carminati2021}.
-The statistical properties of speckle patterns find important applications in hydrodynamics \cite{Dudley2019}, material science \cite{Valent2018,Castilho2023}, multimode fiber systems \cite{SeniorBook}, optical radar performance \cite{OscheBook}, and transport phenomena in disordered systems \cite{Mirlin2000,Wang2011}.
+Studies of various aspects linked to speckle formation have been carried out since the laser invention and remain an active area of research \cite{Dogariu2015,Carminati2021}.
+Prominent statistical properties include not only the intensity distribution but also other speckle distributions, such as those related to light polarization \cite{Cohen1991} and phase singularities \cite{Freund1994}.
+Another important topic that has been experiencing a rapid development, both from a theoretical and an experimental point of view, is the study of three-dimensional speckle patterns \cite{2019Skipetrov,2021Leonetti,2022Ott}.
+The statistical properties of speckle patterns find important applications in hydrodynamics \cite{Dudley2019}, medical science \cite{2009Draijer}, imaging techniques \cite{2006Gatti,2016Shin,2020Ye}, material science \cite{Valent2018,Castilho2023}, multimode fiber systems \cite{SeniorBook}, optical radar performance \cite{OscheBook}, and transport phenomena in disordered systems \cite{Mirlin2000,Wang2011}.

 The random walk model is the simplest theoretical approach to study speckle patterns \cite{Goodman,GoodmanBook}.
 In this framework, the resultant electromagnetic field observed at a specific point is the superposition of a large number of partials waves, each one arising from an individual scatterer within the sample.
 Each contribution to the speckle field carries a random phase, whose statistical properties reflect the spatial arrangement of the scatterers.
 The problem is formally equivalent to a random walk in two dimensions \cite{Jakeman1987,GoodmanBook}.
 When the phases are independent random variables, the central limit theorem holds and the resultant electromagnetic field follows a Gaussian distribution.
 In the strong scattering regime, where the phases are uniformly distributed, the amplitude of the resultant field follows the well-known Rayleigh distribution \cite{Goodman,GoodmanBook}.
 In the weak scattering regime, in which the phases exhibit weak fluctuations around a constant value, the amplitude obeys the Rice distribution \cite{GoodmanBook}.